KevinJC23/BookRecommendationSystem/README.md

 This result returns the top 5 books that are most similar to "Buddha Mom: The Journey Through Mindful Mothering" in terms of their TF-IDF feature representation using Cosine Similarity.

 ### Collaborative Filtering
+The collaborative filtering model employed in this recommendation system is implemented using a neural network architecture grounded in latent factor modeling via embedding layers.
+The model, named RecommenderNet, is designed to learn implicit patterns in user-item interactions by mapping both users and items (book titles) into dense vector spaces of fixed dimensionality (in this case, 50).
+Each user and item is assigned an embedding vector that captures latent features representing preferences and characteristics which are not explicitly observable in the raw data.
+Additionally, user-specific and item-specific bias terms are incorporated to account for individual tendencies in rating behavior.

+The core of the model computes the dot product between the user and item embeddings to estimate the degree of affinity between them.
+This result is augmented by the respective bias terms and passed through a sigmoid activation function to constrain the predicted score to a normalized range between 0 and 1.
+The model is trained using the binary cross-entropy loss function, optimized via the Adam algorithm, and evaluated using Root Mean Squared Error (RMSE) as a performance metric.
+To enhance generalization and prevent overfitting, early stopping is employed based on the validation RMSE, halting training once performance ceases to improve over a set number of epochs.
+This embedding-based collaborative filtering approach effectively models personalized recommendations without requiring any content-based features, making it particularly well-suited for large-scale systems where explicit metadata may be sparse or unavailable.

+The collaborative filtering excels at detecting implicit patterns and providing personalized recommendations without requiring content features.
+However, this model heavily relies on the quantity and quality of historical interactions; in cases of highly sparse data or new users/items, its performance can degrade significantly.

+Here is the result of Collaborative Filtering:

 User A1ICSOSXOBZENW Has Rated the Following Books:
 | Title             | Review/Score |
 |-------------------|--------------|